 Do you need to get additional course approved?
 Did you forget exactly how the course transfer process works?
 Not to worry: all the information you need about courses, credits, transcripts and grades can be found below.

-Replacing a Course
+Adding or Replacing a Course

 Number of Credits